binshops/laravel-ticket/README.md

 composer require 'binshops/laravel-ticket'
 ```

 Step 2.
-After install, you have to add this line on your `config/app.php` in Service Providers section.
+After installing the package, you have to add this line on your `config/app.php` in Service Providers section.
 ```
 Binshops\LaravelTicket\LaravelTicketServiceProvider::class
 ```